wso2/docs-is/en/docs/deploy/get-started/install.md

 3. Save the file.

     !!! info
-        If you are not familiar with text editors in a Linux SSH session, run the following command on a terminal: `cat >> .bashrc.`, paste the string from the clipboard and press Ctrl+D.
+        If you are not familiar with text editors in a Linux SSH session, run the `cat >> .bashrc.` command on a terminal, paste the string from the clipboard and press Ctrl+D.

 4. To verify that the `           JAVA_HOME          ` variable is set
     correctly, execute the following command: